mtoensing/yarpp-block/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a block that lists the recent commented posts.
+Adds a block that lists the yarpp.
+I implemented a block that uses YARPP functions.
+Is is an mvp and very messy but you get the point.
+I has another “mode” that displays latest posts that are not part of the current page and related posts.
+That allows to show two instances of this block: one with yarpp and one with yarpp-less latest posts.

 == Description ==